 Chinese medicine includes 8 pillars, commonly listed as: feng shui, cosmology, tui na, tai ji, dietary therapy, qi gong, herbal medicine, and acupuncture.
 As a licensed acupuncturist and Master of Traditional Oriental Medicine, Kellen practices dietary therapy, qi gong, herbal medicine, and acupuncture.
+Please reach out to Kellen through our contact form for an appointment.

 People find it most effective to employ a combination of these modalities.
 At North Node Clinic, we offer a complimentary consultation so that you can find out what will work best for you.
 Below are some frequently asked questions about acupuncture.
 Please reach out if you have questions about the other modalities, too!